patnr/FM/README.md

 ## Installation

-Just download.
+Download.
 Test with one of the `TS_` scripts.
 Output is described below.

-Note: The C++ code uses infinity as a number to avoid use of boolean switches.
-This works on the GNU compiler, but I don't think it ports to all compilers.
+Note: The C++ code relies on *infinity* to avoid the use of boolean switches.
+This works on `gcc` (the GNU compiler), but I don't think it ports to all compilers.
 Alternatively, just stick to the Matlab implementations.